Vroom–Yetton decision model

-The Vroom–Yetton contingency model is a situational leadership theory of industrial and organizational psychology developed by Victor Vroom, in collaboration with Phillip Yetton (1973) and later with Arthur Jago (1988).
+The Vroom–Yetton contingency model is a situational leadership theory of industrial and organizational psychology developed by Victor Vroom, in collaboration with Philip Yetton (1973) and later with Arthur Jago (1988).
 The situational theory argues the best style of leadership is contingent to the situation.
 This model suggests the selection of a leadership style of groups decision-making.

 The Vroom-Yetton-Jago Normative Decision Model helps to answer above questions.
 This model identifies five different styles (ranging from autocratic to consultative to group-based decisions) on the situation and level of involvement.
 They are: